How Time Makes Us Invisible

 Written June 28th, 2024

 I recently finished reading “The Invisible Life of Addie LaRue”, a book by V.E.
 Schwab, which has held me surprisingly spellbound for the past few weeks now.
-From beginning to end, Schwab’s talent as a writer was clearly evident by his ability to capture and express deep psychological insights with stunning clarity.
+From beginning to end, Schwab’s talent as a writer was clearly evident by her ability to capture and express deep psychological insights with stunning clarity.
 And although the plot revolves around a well-worn theme in literature; the inconvenience of time, this particular offering comes with a few nuanced twists as well as two well-matched characters that made it an excellent read from start to finish.
 Curiously enough, the story also contains a plot thread that parallels a personal dilemma that I’ve struggled with recently….. that being a simple question, “who will remember me.”
 Now before offering an eye-roll to such a vain sentiment, allow me to explain.

-In the book, Addie LaRue was a 23-year-old 18th century French woman (girl) about to be married off to someone she doesn’t love, and barely knows.
+In the book, Addie LaRue is a 23-year-old 18th century French woman (girl) about to be married off to someone she doesn’t love, and barely knows.
 In this arranged marriage, as they often were at the time, she sees her doom, soon to become little more than a servant to husband and children, locked into a provincial life in her small village where she will live out her days in a boringly predictable existence.
 So, in a life changing moment she decides to run away, determined to live her life on her own terms, whatever the cost.

 Addie eventually winds up in the woods surrounding her village, a place that offered her far more pleasure than her actual home.
 But while there she was visited by a dark, shadowy figure that mysteriously knew of her dilemma and offered a deal that would solve her dilemma; the chance to live her life however she chose for as long as she wants.
 The price tag being that once she had enough of it, she belonged to him.
 Well, in her frantic state of mind, with the upside too enticing to pass up, she accepted the deal, not quite sure whether it was all some strange dream or not.